Search

 5. You can choose a program with an intensity to suit your circumstances and the severity of your addiction

-7. You will have the chance to connect with peers in similar situations and to build a sober support system
+7. You will have the chance to connect with peers in similar situations and build a sober support system

 8. Rehab can help you to start repairing relationships affected by your substance abuse